 - Financing Methods for Downtown Revitalization (PDF)

-- Texas Department of Agriculture: Although the annual application process for the 2017 Texas Capital Fund improvements program through the Texas Department of Agriculture closes on October 16, 2017, those considering future application will want to learn more about the Section 106 process of review.
+- Texas Department of Agriculture: Although the annual application process for the 2017 Texas Capital Fund improvements program through the Texas Department of Agriculture closed on October 16, 2017, those considering future application will want to learn more about the Section 106 process of review.
 There is a grant specific to Main Street communities in the Texas Capital Fund.
 There is a helpful presentation on the process here.
 The Section 106 review process is a critical component of both the application process and the grant project that receives federal funding.
 The Texas Capital Fund focuses on slum and blight elimination and accessibility and is managed through the Texas Department of Agriculture.
 There is also a separate Real Estate and Infrastructure Development grant program, where applications are accepted monthly.
 All of these grants are for non-entitlement communities.

 Main Street Design